2025-09-07 08:24 PM

 // Hints: _MM_HINT_T0 (L1), _MM_HINT_T1 (L2), _MM_HINT_T2 (L3), _MM_HINT_NTA (non-temporal)

-So the next time someone tells you that "premature optimization is the root of all evil," remind them that Knuth's full quote continues: "...yet we should not pass up our opportunities in that critical 3%."
+So next time someone tells you that "premature optimization is the root of all evil," remind them that Knuth's full quote continues: "...yet we should not pass up our opportunities in that critical 3%."

 That's when you accidentally create the fastest CSV parser ever made.